huammmm1/huammmm1.github.io/index.md

 ## News

-I'm seeking for IT company where I can work as a Àü¹®¿¬±¸¿ä¿ø(Àü¹®¿¬).
-I will be ¹Ú»ç¼ö·á(course completion for ph.d) on February, 2020. please contact me through an email if any of you are interested.
+I'm seeking for IT company where I can work as a ì „ë¬¸ì—°êµ¬ìš”ì›(ì „ë¬¸ì—°).
+I will be ë°•ì‚¬ìˆ˜ë£Œ(course completion for ph.d) on February, 2020. please contact me through an email if any of you are interested.

 ## Last Modified